roisinclear/typographyroisin/_posts/2021-09-29-typography-why-typefaces-are-more-important-than-they-may-seem-1.md

 ---
 layout: post
-title: "Typography - why typefaces are more important than they may seem "
+title: "Typography - Why Typefaces are More Important Than They May Seem "
 date: 2021-09-29T11:38:34.352Z
 image: ../uploads/laura-chouette-koldzacng6c-unsplash.jpg
 title_color: "#ffffff"